jeremiah-shaulov/office_spirit_mysql/README.md

 The DSN can contain question mark followed by parameters.
 Possible parameters are:

+- `connectionTimeout` (number, default `500`) milliseconds - if connection to the server is failing, it will be retried during this period of time, each `reconnectInterval` milliseconds.
+- `reconnectInterval` (number, default `100`) milliseconds - will retry connecting to the server each this number of milliseconds, during the `connectionTimeout`.
 - `keepAliveTimeout` (number, default `10000`) milliseconds - each connection will persist for this period of time, before termination, so it can be reused when someone else asks for the same connection
 - `keepAliveMax` (number, default `Infinity`) - how many times at most to recycle each connection
 - `maxColumnLen` (number, default `10MiB`) bytes - if a column was longer, it's value is skipped, and it will be returned as NULL (this doesn't apply to `conn.makeLastColumnReader()` - see below)